Anything Can Happen (album)

 Anything Can Happen is an album by singer and songwriter Leon Russell, his first following a ten-year break after the release of his last studio album Solid State.
-The album was released in 1994 and produced by Russell along with Bruce Hornsby with most of the songs written by the two.
-The album was released by Virgin in the UK and USA.
+The album was released in 1992 and produced by Russell along with Bruce Hornsby with most of the songs written by the two.
+The album was released by Virgin in the UK and US.

-People Magazine reviewed the album: "From the marvelous shadows-and-light pop of the title track to the Turkish-ish Black Halos to inventive reworkings of Chuck Berry’s Too Much Monkey Business and Jezebel, this comely comeback is smooth but packs a kick.
+People magazine reviewed the album: "From the marvelous shadows-and-light pop of the title track to the Turkish-ish 'Black Halos' to inventive reworkings of Chuck Berry’s 'Too Much Monkey Business' and 'Jezebel', this comely comeback is smooth but packs a kick".

-On July 21, 1999 Leon performed the Anything Can Happen song on the David Letterman Show live.
+On July 21, 1992, Russell performed "Anything Can Happen" live on Late Night with David Letterman.